zakirullin/cognitive-load/README.md

 I once consulted a startup where a team of three developers introduced 17(!) microservices.
 They were 10 months behind schedule and appeared nowhere close to the public release.
 Every new requirement led to changes in 4+ microservices.
 TTM was unacceptably low.
 Cognitive load was unbearably high. `🤯`

 Is this the right way to approach the uncertainty of a new system?
+It's enormously difficult to elicit the right logical boundaries in the beginning, and by introducing too many microservices we make things worse.
 The only team's justification was: "The FAANG companies proved microservices architecture to be effective".

 A well-crafted monolith with truly isolated modules is often much more convenient and flexible than a bunch of microservices.
 It's only when the need for separate deployments becomes crucial (e.g. development team scaling) that you should consider adding a network layer between the modules (future microservices).